kayodeprinceMS/aks-store-demo/README.md

 # AKS Store Demo

+**Fork for AKS Benchmark study: added a button on the store-front that throws an unhandled exception in order-service (the component that will be auto-instrumented with App Insights) and redirects to an error page.**

 This sample demo app consists of a group of containerized microservices that can be easily deployed into an Azure Kubernetes Service (AKS) cluster.
 This is meant to show a realistic scenario using a polyglot architecture, event-driven design, and common open source back-end services (eg - RabbitMQ, MongoDB).
 The application also leverages OpenAI's GPT-3 models to generate product descriptions.
 This can be done using either [Azure OpenAI](https://learn.microsoft.com/azure/ai-services/openai/overview) or [OpenAI](https://openai.com/).

 This application is inspired by another demo app called [Red Dog](https://github.com/Azure/reddog-code).